EchterAlsFake/unofficial-api-for-spankbang/README.md

 # Description

-> [!WARNING]
-> This API is currently **NOT** working, because of a 403 (forbidden access) error, on every request.
-I tried all headers, user-agent and cookies, but
-> I can't get it working.
-If you find a way, feel free to PR.
-Thank you all :)

 Spankbang API is an API for Spankbang.
 It allows you to fetch information from videos using regexes and requests.

 # Disclaimer